Feeling unloved and worthless? Here I show how to love yourself by sharing my journey of how I learnt to love myself.

 All my relationships were abusive because I did not feel or believe myself worthy of anything better.
 I was accepting of the abuse in the hopes of snippets of love that I might receive.
 I was beaten by my partners for years because my self-esteem was so low and I did not believe someone like me deserved better.

 Learning To Love Myself and Identifying my Needs

-Learning to love myself did not come easy and it did not happen overnight.
+Learning to love me did not come easy and it did not happen overnight.
 There were times along the journey of learning to love myself that I sabotaged the good that began happening in my life because I felt guilty for having good in my life.
-Whenever I messed up as I call it, I would be consumed with guilt, anger and disrespect for myself.
+Whenever I messed up as I call it, I would be consumed with guilt, anger, and disrespect for myself.
 I wanted to give up and accept that I was not worthy and that life was never meant to be good for me.
 During these times I found that it is important not to give in and give up on myself.

-I learnt to identify my needs and make sure my needs were met without guilt.
+I learned to identify my needs and make sure my needs were met without guilt.
 Some of my needs involved moving to a warmer climate to deal with the Raynauds Phenomenon that I was experiencing.
 This meant moving away from my family and grandchildren which was a very difficult decision to make.
-My body needed to feel warm and feel the sun and I lived in a cold part of England where I never felt warm and to be true to myself, I needed to honour my needs and be honest about what I needed.
+My body needed to feel warm and feel the sun and I lived in a cold part of England where I never felt warm to be true to myself, I needed to honor my needs and be honest about what I needed.